Welcome

 Application Process

-• Permission is usually sought from the court that made the original decision, either at the hearing or shortly after.
+• Permission is usually sought from the court that made the original decision, at the hearing or immediately thereafter.

-• If refused, the appellant may renew the application in the appellate court.
+• If refused by the lower court, the appellant may renew the application in the appellate court.
+Applications are often considered on paper; an oral hearing may be listed if necessary for fairness.

 Worked Example 1.1